 Your important decisions deserve sound, competent legal advice.

-Can you afford not to have our experienced family law attorney’s protect your custody rights?
+Can you afford not to have our experienced wills & trust attorney’s protect your custody rights?

 The Nevada legislature recently updated the child custody laws to favor joint custody between separating parents.
 However, there may be reasons to award one parent more custodial time over the other.
 The primary focus in custody determinations is the best interest of the child.
 At Drizin Law we have extensive experience with custody determinations and welcome the opportunity to show you the difference we can make.

 - The wishes of the child if the child is of sufficient age and capacity to form an intelligent preference as to his or her physical custody.
 This usually means at least age twelve.
 However, some judges will not allow older teenagers to make decisions regarding their living arrangements.

 - Which parent is more likely to allow the child to have frequent associations and a continuing relationship with the noncustodial parent.